fugu-chop/launch_school/daily_logs/3_daily_log_nov2020.md

 Reading the blog posts helps me reduce some of my self-doubt about the language I'm using in my answers.
 I'll walk back my previous assertion that I should be fine for time.
 I think there are time savings I can achieve by just being more familiar with specific phrases.

 Writing about code is certainly less fun that writing code.
 I find myself currently unable to do more than 30 minutes at a time - it is just so boring.
 I can see why the developers at work aren't a big fan of writing documentation.
 I'm kind of dreading tomorrow - 4 hours of writing about code and being super precise sounds incredibly draining.

+##### 07/11/20 (Sat)
+__*Concepts covered*__<br/>
+- RB109 Preparation
+  - Answer review
+  - Practice Problems

+__*Time spent*__<br/>
+241 minutes

+__*Thoughts*__<br/>
+With an assessment where precision of language is so important, I'm a bit concerned about the blog post I've been using as a guide to the language I should use.
+They're written by a non-native English speaker, so sometimes I'm not sure if the guidance written is a result of grammatical mistakes, or acceptable precision.
+I guess if they've been there for several years and no amendments have been made, it should be ok?

+I've found that doing these exercises is quite draining, as it takes considerable focus to get the precision of the language right.
+I'm just a little apprehensive whether I will be able to maintain a strong level of focus for three hours(!) of explaining code.